Need Help Applying for a course?

 If you are age 18 or over on 1 July 2021 and suffering from financial hardship you may be eligible for financial assistance through the College’s Hardship Fund.
 Assistance from the Hardship Fund is means tested and can only be provided once all other sources of funding have been explored.
 Childcare can be supported through the Hardship Fund if support is unavailable from the FE Award and Care to Learn.

-If you are required to engage with online learning colleges may facilitate this by lending the IT equipment which you require.
+If you are required to engage with online learning South West College may facilitate this by lending the IT equipment which you require.

 Trainees will receive free Health and Safety Equipment and Personal Protective Equipment (PPE).
 There may also be a requirement for trainees on Health and Social Care courses to be vaccinated when undertaking placements in hospital settings.